-Thomas McDowell, a research engineer for the National Institute for Occupational Safety and Health (NIOSH), says the damage to a person’s body is primarily dependent on the magnitude of the acceleration; the frequency spectra of the vibration generated by the tool; and the length of worker exposure time.
+Almost every tool and piece of construction equipment vibrates to some extent, some much more than others.
+Tools include electric, hydraulic, pneumatic tools and internal combustion engine equipment.
+Hand-guided tools include angle grinders, saws (for wood, steel and concrete), reciprocating saws, impact drivers, hammer drills, chipping hammers, jack hammers, chain saws, compactors and concrete vibrators.
+Operators of large construction equipment, truck drivers and even helicopter pilots are at risk.
+Thomas McDowell, a research engineer for the National Institute for Occupational Safety and Health (NIOSH) of the Centers for Disease Control (CDC), Morgantown, W.V., says damage to a person’s body is primarily dependent on three factors; the magnitude of the acceleration, the frequency spectra of the vibration generated by the tool and the length of worker exposure time.
 Other important factors include the environment a person is working in, their posture, their physical condition and potentially their genetic background.

-If you use tools with higher levels of vibration or impact, over time permanent damage to your hands, arms, back, legs and joints can result.
-Here’s what you should be aware of, as well as how equipment manufacturers are trying to make their products safer to use.
+If you use tools with higher levels of vibration or impact over time, permanent damage to your hands, arms, back, legs and joints can result.
+Here’s what you should be aware of and how equipment manufacturers are trying to make their products safer to use.

 How our bodies react to vibration

 Long-term exposure to hand-transmitted vibration from using powered hand tools can lead to a disorder known as hand-arm vibration syndrome.
-David Rempel, a professor of occupational medicine at the University of California, San Francisco, and professor of engineering at UC Berkeley, is doing research on the effects of impact and vibration to hands and arms.
-He says these effects cause damage to capillary blood vessels and nerves, which can be serious and irreversible.
+David Rempel, a Professor of Occupational Medicine at the University of California, San Francisco, and Professor of Engineering at UC Berkeley, is doing research on the effects of impact and vibration to hands and arms.
+He says this causes damage to capillary blood vessels and nerves which can be serious and irreversible.

 Nerve damage also results from prolonged exposure to vibration.
-Rempel says the myelin sheath surrounding nerves gets destroyed, exposing the nerve.
-(Think of a nerve as an electrical wire and the myelin sheath as the plastic insulation surrounding it.)
+Rempel says the myelin sheath surrounding nerves (think of a nerve as an electrical wire and the myelin sheath as the plastic insulation surrounding it) gets destroyed, exposing the nerve.
 Nerve fibers also retract, disconnecting from the muscle fiber they activate, resulting in permanent damage.

-Although the focus is on hands and arms, your whole body is affected by exposure to vibration and impact.
-It travels through the limbs to the rest of your body.
-Joint, neck and back problems can develop when tendons, ligaments, bone and cartilage are damaged.
+Beyond hands and arms, your whole body is affected by exposure to vibration and impact.
+It travels through hands and arms to the rest your body — joints, neck and back problems can develop when tendons, ligaments, bone and cartilage are damaged.

 How manufacturers reduce vibration

-Husqvarna sells breakers and crushers mounted on small track vehicles, allowing workers to stand away from the machine while operating a joystick controller.
-Wall saws also have remote controls.
-Walk-behind concrete saws and hand-held power cutter saws generate less vibration because handles are isolated from the crankcases.
+Mark Michaels, the Director of Product Management for Husqvarna Construction Products, says they make both concrete saw and demolition robots for the concrete industry.
+“We are moving toward remote controls as a way to completely separate workers from vibration and impact,” he says.
+They sell breakers and crushers mounted on small track vehicles, allowing workers to stand away from the machine while operating a joystick controller.
+Their wall saws have remote controls too.
+Their walk-behind concrete saws and hand-held power cutter saws have less vibration because handles are separated from the crankcases.

-Nobody wants to experience the physical disability that exposure to vibration acceleration and constant impact can cause.
+Nobody wants to experience physical disability that exposure to vibration acceleration and constant impact can cause.
 Manufacturers don’t want to cause harm either.
-But in a very competitive industry, there’s a strong motivation to sell products at the right price.
-Consequently, the current voluntary guidelines aren’t likely to be adopted by U.S. regulatory agencies anytime soon.
-Unfortunately, for now, this means workers are put in the position of “let the user beware.”
+But in a very competitive industry, there’s a strong motivation to sell products at the right price and the voluntary guidelines offered by ANSI and ACGIH aren’t likely to be adopted by U.S. regulatory agencies anytime soon.
+Unfortunately, for now workers are put in the position of “let the user beware.”

-In the meantime, research continues to strive to understand how vibration and impact affect our physiology and what we can do to minimize the risk.
-ET
+In the meantime, research continues to understand how vibration and impact affect our physiology and what we can do to minimize the risk.